 “There are a lot of people in this business, a lot of athletic directors that take jobs, but not a lot of them say when they wake up, ‘We can win a national championship here.’
 It’s inspiring, and I think VCU is a place where we can win a national championship.”

-During McLaughlin’s first year, VCU led the Commonwealth of Virginia with an overall winning percentage of .655, the second-highest in school history.
-The Rams had six programs reach NCAA postseason events (men’s cross country, men’s soccer, men’s basketball, men’s tennis, women’s tennis and women’s track & field) and three programs earn top-25 rankings (men’s soccer, men’s basketball and men’s tennis).
+During McLaughlin’s first two years, VCU has led the Atlantic 10 with an overall winning percentage of .645, the highest two-year span in school history.
+This past year, the Rams set a school record with nine programs reaching NCAA posteason events (men’s cross country, men’s soccer, men’s basketball, women’s indoor track & field, men’s tennis, women’s tennis, golf and men’s and women’s outdoor track & field).

-In addition, VCU Athletics secured the largest corporate partnership in history (four million with HDL, Inc.) and the largest gift in history (three million from Meadwestvaco Corporation).
+In addition, VCU Athletics secured the largest corporate partnership in history ($4 million with HDL, Inc.) and the largest gift in history ($3 million from Meadwestvaco Corporation).